bbbb-b/pretty-wallpaper/README.md

 The idea is that using graphics libraries and basic maths actually makes some really good looking visuals.

+Projects uses OpenGL and  C++ to make a window that generates some visuals.
 The `Renderer` class takes care of all the structure so the base classes can just do the drawing.